 The calcium content of cow’s milk (120mg per 100ml) is nearly four times that of human milk (34mg per 100ml).
 This discrepancy occurs for good reason; calves grow much more quickly and have a larger skeleton than human babies and therefore need much more calcium (FAO, 1997).
 Cow’s milk is specifically designed to meet this high demand which is why whole cow’s milk is not recommended for infants under 12 months.
 Although human milk contains less calcium, it is more easily absorbed than that found in cow’s milk.
-According to the American Academy of Pediatrics Policy Statement on calcium requirements of infants, children and adolescents, the available data demonstrates that the bioavailability of calcium from human milk is greater than that from infant formulas (58 per cent and 38 per cent respectively) (Greer and Krebs, 2006).
+According to the American Academy of Pediatrics Committee on Nutrition, the available data demonstrate that the bioavailability of calcium from human milk is greater than that from infant formulas (58 per cent and 38 per cent respectively) (Greer and Krebs, 2006).
 In an effort to address this discrepancy, the concentration of calcium in infant formulas is generally higher than that in human milk.
 So although human milk contains less calcium than cow’s milk, the calcium in human milk is better absorbed into the body than the calcium in cow’s milk, again illustrating why human milk is the best source of nutrition during the first year of life.

 The high protein, sodium, potassium, phosphorus and chloride content of cow’s milk present what is called a high renal solute load; this means that the unabsorbed solutes from the diet must be excreted via the kidneys.
 This can place a strain on immature kidneys forcing them to draw water from the body thus increasing the risk of dehydration.
 The renal solute load of infants fed cow’s milk has been shown to be twice as high as that of formula fed infants (Martinez et al., 1985) and three times that of human milk (Ziegler, 2011).

-The health problems caused by the early consumption of ‘normal’ off-the-shelf cow’s milk are so well documented now that parents and caregivers are actively encouraged to delay the introduction of cow’s milk until at least nine months of age or older in many countries including the UK (Department of Health, 1994), the US (American Academy of Pediatrics, 1992), Denmark (National Board of Health, Denmark, 1998) Canada (Canadian Paediatric Society, 1998), Sweden (Axelsson et al., 1999) and New Zealand (Soh et al., 2004).
+The health problems caused by the early consumption of ‘normal’ off-the-shelf cow’s milk are so well documented that for some time now, parents and caregivers have been advised not to introduce cow’s milk before the age of 12 months in the UK (Department of Health, 1994), the US (American Academy of Pediatrics, 1992), Denmark (The National Board of Health, Denmark, 1998) Canada (Canadian Paediatric Society, 1998), Sweden (Axelsson et al., 1999) and New Zealand (Soh et al., 2004).